-How to Pitch the Sunday New York Times with Reporter Allen Salkin
+Sunday Styles PR Pitching Tips with New York Times Reporter Allen Salkin

-NY Times styles reporter Allen Salkin on what he expects to find in your online newsroom, why he trusts your online pressroom more than your Facebook page and why you need to Google whatever it is you’re pitching before you contact him.
+New York Times styles reporter Allen Salkin on what he expects to find in your online newsroom, why he trusts your website more than your Facebook page, and why you need to SEO whatever you’re pitching before you contact him.

-1:45 – Eric Schwartzman characterizes the Sunday Styles section of the newspaper and the Thursday Styles section, with was more recently introduced.
-He also talks a bit about the types of stories Allen Salkin has written in the past.
+1:45 – Eric Schwartzman characterizes the Sunday Styles section of the newspaper and the Thursday Styles section, which was more recently introduced.
+He also talks a bit about the types of stories Allen Salkin has written.

-4:36 – Allen Salkin on best media relations practices for public relations professionals looking to submit news for editorial consideration to The New York Times style section.
+4:36 – Allen Salkin on best media relations practices for public relations firms looking to submit news for editorial consideration to The New York Times style section.

 5:23 – Allen Salkin shares his favorite magazine and television news programs for trend spotting.